 Retirement years were ahead of us; plans to travel were at the top of the list.
 Paul had always remained active, he travelled to London to work each day and walked across London instead of catching the tube to achieve exercise and keep fit.
-Weekends were spent doing his favourite hobby, renovating the house.
+Weekends were spent doing his favourite hobby, renovating the house

 Suddenly our life changed with blue lights and sirens to Bath hospital.
 The doctor said, "He has had a stroke".
-I replied, "but he can't he was working in the attic yesterday".
+I replied, "but he can't he was working in the attic vesterday".
 This event changed our lives and that of our family.
 After ten weeks in hospital Paul was sent home now classed as disabled.
 The right side of his body was paralyzed and he has a condition called aphasia where there is a problem with communication.
 Seven years later he is still unable to speak two words in a row.

 I felt very alone and I can't remember how Carer Support Wiltshire got involved in my life, but they have been lifesavers on many occasions.
 At the beginning of this journey a volunteer came to help me with benefit forms.
 I had many roller coaster days.
 I regularly received phone calls to make sure I was coping.

 Last year I joined a carer's support café in Bradford on Avon.
-A lady called Sam organised this event.
-She was easy to relate to and she encouraged the carers who attended to talk to one another.
-One day when things were getting on top of me and I left early Sam walked out after me to talk and to check I was okay.
-She has a sixth sense!
+The Carer Support Wiltshire volunteer running the café was great.
+They were easy to relate to and encouraged the carers who attended to talk to one another.
+One day when things were getting on top of me and I left early the volunteer walked out after me to talk and to check I was Ok.
+They had a sixth sense!

-One day the phone rang and it was Sam.
-She saved my sanity then and helped me with a problem that I had been worrying about.
-Her phone call was perfect timing.
+One day the phone rang and it was CSW.
+They saved my sanity then and helped me with a problem that I had been worrying about.
+Their phone call was perfect timing.
 There is now an opportunity to attend a Virtual Carer Café which I will be attending.

-It's not easy for a carer to ask for help.
-However Carer Support Wiltshire have someone answering the phone and a good website and regular newsletters.
-Having an organisation that checks up on you from time to time is worth its weight in gold.
+It's not easy for a carer to ask for help however Carer Support Wiltshire has someone answering the phone and a good website and regular newsletters.
+Having an organisation that checks up on vou from time to time is worth its weight in gold.